redstrate/Astra/README.md

 As of this moment, the three missing major features are **game patching** and **Dalamud and other external tool launching** and **the news list**.
 If you don't use these features then the launcher is still usable.

+More information can be found in the [FAQ](https://github.com/redstrate/xivlauncher/wiki/Frequently-Asked-Questions).

 ![screenshot](https://github.com/redstrate/xivlauncher/blob/main/misc/screenshot.png?raw=true)

 ## Features